acceushd/acceushd/README.md

 ## Hi there 👋
 I'm currently studying Software Engineering at the University of Stuttgart\
-🌱 I’m currently learning more about Java, Kotlin, Android Devekopment(more on the side) and very little of Rust and C++
+🌱 I’m currently learning more about Java, Kotlin, Android Development(more on the side) and very little of Rust and C++
 <!--
 **acceushd/acceushd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.